 Tapeworms are not limited to cats or even pets in general.
 These bothersome parasites live in people, too.
 Fortunately, tapeworms are easy to treat and don't generally cause any major health problems in pets.

 Does Your Cat Have a Tapeworm?

 Probably the most common sign that your cat has a tapeworm is small white bits appearing in your pet's stool.
 Fresh worm segments look like tiny, wiggling grains of rice.
-Tapeworms are not bloodsuckers like hookworms; instead stealing nutrients.
+Tapeworms are not bloodsuckers like hookworms; they stealing nutrients from your cat's diet.
 Since they are pilfering valuable vitamins from your cat, symptoms of advanced tapeworm infestation are often similar to malnutrition.
 These include:

 - Weight loss

 Contrary to popular belief, anemia and rectal bleeding are not common symptoms of feline tapeworms.
 If your pet is experiencing weakness or rectal bleeding, see your veterinarian immediately.

 Treating a tapeworm in your cat is usually as easy as giving him a pill.
 Your vet will usually prescribe a single-dose of de-worming medication, and once the worm is dead, the intestine will absorb it.
 That's it!
 Treating tapeworms in cats is simple compared to other intestinal parasites.

 How Did Your Cat Wind Up With a Tapeworm?